Autodesk/synthesis/engine/README.md

 [![Engine](https://github.com/Autodesk/synthesis/actions/workflows/Engine.yml/badge.svg?branch=master)](https://github.com/Autodesk/synthesis/actions/workflows/Engine.yml)

 This is the main Simulator aspect to Synthesis.
-We take the robots and fields that have been exported using our exporter, and simulate them with realtime physics within Unity.
+We take the robots and fields that have been exported using our exporter and simulate them with realtime physics within Unity.

 ## Getting Started